In this chapter, we’ll examine what kinds of values JavaScript has.

 assert.equal(prim instanceof Boolean, false);

-const wrapped = Object(prim);
+const wrapper = Object(prim);

-assert.equal(wrapped instanceof Boolean, true);
+assert.equal(wrapper instanceof Boolean, true);

-assert.equal(wrapped.valueOf(), prim); // unwrap
+assert.equal(wrapper.valueOf(), prim); // unwrap

 There are two ways in which values are converted to other types in JavaScript: